hitoshi-watase/sercrod/docs/reference/directives/let.md

 4. After the code runs:

-   - Nablla copies any variables that did not exist in the host data into the host data object.
+   - Sercrod copies any variables that did not exist in the host data into the host data object.
    - Existing host data keys are not overwritten by `*let`.
    - The new scope becomes the effective scope for this element and its descendants.

-5. Nablla schedules a re-render if necessary so that bindings see the updated values.
+5. Sercrod schedules a re-render if necessary so that bindings see the updated values.

-This model keeps `*let` local by default, but still lets you share newly defined helper variables with other elements in the same `<na-blla>`.
+This model keeps `*let` local by default, but still lets you share newly defined helper variables with other elements in the same `<serc-rod>`.

 #### Variable creation and promotion